adrianamisic/OOP_Cplus/README.md

 Lab 3: single and (b) doubly linked list    <br>
 Lab 4: classes and inheritance    <br>
 Lab 5: binary tree implementation    <br>

+Due to the course being taught in german, many variable names and explanatory comments have been written in german.